 Juris Diversitas was founded in 2007.
-We're an international, interdisciplinary community for the study of legal and normative mixtures and movements.
-Originally comparatists, we've opened up a conversation with anthropologists, geographers, historians, philosophers, and sociologists, both within the law and beyond.
+We are an international, interdisciplinary community for the study of legal and normative mixtures and movements.
+Originally comparatists, we have opened up a conversation with anthropologists, geographers, historians, philosophers, sociologists, etc. both within the law and beyond.
 We publish a book series and hold annual conferences.